Changing The Way We View Success

 1. Get more sleep.
 Even 30 minutes more a night will make a difference.
 When we are well rested we make better decisions, are more creative and make better use of our time.

 2. Allocate time to disconnect.
 Disconnecting from your devices will allow you to make better connection with yourself and those most important to you.
 Create a mobile free zone one day a week and definitely banish your devices from the bedroom.

 3. Have more wonder.
 Slow down and enjoy the little things in life; slow food, long lunches, and lazy Sunday afternoons.
 Give up multitasking and be fully present to one task, one activity, one person.
 Let go of the belief that there is never enough time and enjoy the moments you are in.

 5. Have gratitude.
 Gratitude changes everything.
 I think the wonderful quote from Rumi sums it up best.
 “Live life like everything is rigged in your favour.”
 We have somewhere around 30,000 days in our lifetime.
-If we only value money and power we will never have enough … so celebrate and have gratitude for what we do.
-Life will never be perfect so lets enjoy the journey as it is.
+If we only value money and power we will never have enough… so celebrate and have gratitude for what you do.
+Life will never be perfect so enjoy the journey as it is.

 Now it is over to you.

-These solutions are so simple that you may question whether it will work for you.
+These solutions are so simple, you may question whether it will work for you.
 The only way to know for sure is to give it a go.
 As Arianna said, don’t try to do it all.
 Pick one or two, commit to it, take action and keep at it.